 Review Your Account Summary

 III.
-Room and Board.
-Charges for the student to live on-campus and be on the meal plan will be reflected on the student’s bill (Account Summary).
-If it is not, contact the Office of Residence Life.
+Room and Board: Charges for the student living on-campus and enrolled with a meal plan will be reflected on the student’s bill (Account Summary and Account Summary by Term).
+If you are not able to view your room and board charges contact the Office of Residence Life .

-Payment in Person Fees may be paid in person at the Bursar’s Office – located in the ASB 3rd floor lobby – and registration completed prior to the end of late registration.
-Hours of Operation 8:30 – 3:00
+Payment in Person: Fees may be paid in person at the Cashier’s Office (cash, money order, cashier check, personal check only) – located in the ASB 3rd floor lobby.
+Hours of Operation 8:00am – 4:30pm.

-Payment by Credit Card If you are planning to pay your tuition with your MasterCard, Visa, Discover Card, or American Express, you may do so by mail or online.
+Payment by Credit Card: If you are planning to pay your tuition with your MasterCard, Visa, Discover Card, or American Express, you may do so online via TouchNet.

 Procedures To expedite matters and to prevent any possible delays, please have any materials related to the following areas available (if applicable):